nih-cfde/the-fair-cookbook/content/recipes/Discoverability/cfde-namespaces.md

 named in the context of the C2M2 using a namespace and an local name (the id column of the entity tables).
 When combined, the namespace and local name form a unique name for the resource through the CFDE.
-In principle, this could be done using a only a full URI for the resource.
+In principle, this could be done using only a full URI for the resource.
 In practice, the use of namespaces is a mechanism to allow DCCs to name their resources in a simple manner without collision.
-The CFDE CC defines a process for DCCs to define their own namespaces in a manner that avoids collions, without requiring CFDE CC involvement.
-DCCs are welcome to engage the CFDE CC with questions before investing significant effort in creating their ETL process.
+The Common Fund Data Ecosystem Coordinating Center (CFDE CC) defines a process for DCCs to define their own namespaces in a manner that avoids collions, without requiring CFDE CC involvement.
+DCCs are welcome to engage the CFDE CC with questions before investing significant effort in creating their [ETL](https://docs.nih-cfde.org/en/latest/CFDE-glossary/#extract-transform-load-process-etl) process.

 ## Namespaces